 “Unless you’re going to a top business school, it’s hard to differentiate [yourself] if you get an MBA,” she says.
 “You’re still not getting real-life experience in an applied context.
 That’s one of the challenges with grad school.”

-Take a quick look through job titles and you’ll see that very few have ones that correlate with the name of a major or concentration.
+While looking for your first job, take a quick look through titles and you’ll see that very few have ones that correlate with the name of a college major or concentration.

 A sticking point for recent graduates, Kristen says, is staying overly focused on what they have studied for their degree.
 For example, just because you studied psychology doesn’t mean you’ll work in psychology.